piotrwawrzyn/allegrosniper/README.md

 	<strong>Tip:</strong> With value of -1 will use all available accounts</td></tr>
 	<tr><td>headless</td><td>boolean</td><td>Whether to run the browser in the headless mode or not.
 Use false only when debugging</td></tr>
 </table>

+## Usage

+After setup all what's left is to run the start command.

+`npm run start`